Warns/selle/Kubernetes/Notes.md

 # Replicaset
 Replicasets ensure a specific number of pods are running all the time.
 So there will be a DESIRED number of pods and CURRENT running number of pods.
 Whenever a pod gets killed or fails Replicaset will create a new pod to meet the DESIRED number of pods.

+# Distributed Database (ETCD) in the Master Node
+Typically its recommended to have 2-3 replicas of the distributed database in the master node because its where Kubernetes keeps all the resources and Desired state of a cluster.